Search efforts paused after 2 bodies found in Baltimore bridge collapse, focus turns to clearing debris

 Brawner intends to offer financial assistance to the missing workers' families as they cope with the sudden loss of income, Pritzker said, without providing additional details on the company's plans.

-"The company is doing everything possible to support the families and to counsel the families and to be with the families," Brawner Builders executive vice president Jeffrey Pritzker said.
+"The company is doing everything possible to support the families and to counsel the families and to be with the families," Pritzker said.

 Separately, a GoFundMe campaign is aiming to raise $60,000 to help their survivors.
 Organized by the Latino Racial Justice Circle, an advocacy group that fights racial injustice, it raised more than $98,000 as of Thursday morning.
 Brawner Builders is linking to the GoFundMe on its website, directing people who wish to support the families to the fundraising effort.